 - Sequential procedure

 - More extensive procedure

 - CPT Manual or CMS manual coding instructions

 - Standard preparation / monitoring services for anesthesia

 - Laboratory panel

 That’s a lot to digest, we know.

-To sum up: Daisybill shows red CCI Edit Warnings when it detects coding errors.
-When the coding is corrected, the red error message turns green.
+To sum up: daisybill shows a yellow NCCI Edit warning when it detects coding errors.
+When the coding is corrected, the yellow error message turns green.